geomob/geomob-website/_posts/2018-09-14-november-7th-geomob-details.markdown

 * and hopefully one more to be announced shortly

-I look forward to see you on the 7th of November,
+I look forward to seeing you at UCL on the 7th of November,

 [Ed](https://twitter.com/freyfogle)